danb7/ex1_nlp/README.md

 * map_dict.py - definitions of the manually judgments of the correctness of the similarities for evaluting MAP in the MAP part
 ### other files
 * pca_plot.png - the saved figure from the Dimensionality Reduction part
-* report.pdf - the final
+* report.pdf - the final report

 How to run
 ----------